 Dog Canyon Ranger Station

 Dog Canyon Ranger Station is open intermittently.
-From everything we have seen, I think it is best to plan on this ranger station being closed.
+From everything we have seen, it is best to plan for this ranger station to be closed.
 Staff and volunteers are occasionally in the area.

-- Lost Peak Saddle – moderate 4 mile round trip hike.
+- Lost Peak Saddle is a moderate 4-mile round-trip hike.
 Plan on 3 to 5 hours.

-- Marcus Overlook – moderate 5.2 mile round trip hike.
+- Marcus Overlook is a moderate 5.2-mile round-trip hike.
 Plan on 3 to 5 hours.

 Both of these hikes provide beautiful views south into the Guadalupe Mountains.

-You will find parking, picnic tables and pit toilets in Salt Basin Dunes.
+With a clay surface, the access road is slippery and unsafe for vehicles when wet.
+You will find parking, picnic tables, and pit toilets in Salt Basin Dunes.
 Water is not available.

-- Decide which park districts you plan to visit – Pine Springs, McKittrick Canyon and Frijole Ranch are all in close proximity.
-Pine Springs is considered the main hub.
-Dog Canyon offers more solitude in a forested canyon, but is two hours away.
-Salt Basin Dunes offers rolling sand dunes, but is an hour away.
-We spent two days in the park and were able to hike in Pine Springs, McKittrick Canyon and Frijole Ranch.
+- Decide which park districts you plan to visit – Pine Springs, McKittrick Canyon, and Frijole Ranch are all close.
+Pine Springs is considered the central hub.
+Dog Canyon sits in a forested canyon and offers more solitude, but it is two hours away.
+Salt Basin Dunes offers rolling dunes but is an hour away.
+We spent two days in the park and could hike in Pine Springs, McKittrick Canyon, and Frijole Ranch.
 If you plan to include either Dog Canyon or Salt Basin Dunes, you will likely need another day or two.

-- Choose which hikes you plan to take – There are many great hikes offered.
-Some will take up most of the day though.
+- Choose which hikes you plan to take – The park offers many great hikes, but some will take up most of the day.

 - Wear light layers and a windbreaker – The park’s reputation for being windy is real.
 Do not underestimate the impact of the wind.
 Pack accordingly.

 - Wear hiking boots – Many of the trails are rugged and contain rocks.
-Some of the trails require bouldering.
+Some of the courses require bouldering.
 You will need good traction and support.

 - Fuel up before going to the park – The closest gas station in either direction is 35 miles.
 Be sure you have plenty of gas in the tank.

-- Bring food and water – With no gas stations near the park, there is no real opportunity for supplies either.
+- Bring food and water – With no gas stations near the park, there is no real opportunity to grab supplies.
 Be sure to pack water and healthy snacks before you hit the trails.